 The School of Education hosts an annual advisory board that provides oversight on matters related to subject areas taught within the School.
 Community members, current students, and alumni, faculty, and school administration work closely together to shape and maintain the quality of the programs and assist in strategic planning and curriculum and program review.
 The goal of the advisory board is to ensure that the School of Education provides an education that meets the needs of a global network of professional educators.

-Members are recommended by the School of Education faculty and appointed to serve by the Associate Dean of the School of Education to serve for a one year term and may be reappointed to serve for additional terms.
+Members are recommended by the School of Education faculty and appointed to serve by the Associate Dean of the School of Education to serve for a two-year terms and may be reappointed to serve for additional terms.
 Members are selected because of their distinct service to their community and profession, expertise as subject matter and curriculum experts, and their direct knowledge of employment and field requirements.
 With a diversity of experience, perspectives, and expertise, the board is an integral part to ensuring that the curriculum meets the needs and addresses emerging trends in the field of education.

 The advisory board meets annually at the request of the Associate Dean of the School of Education.